Hoyasumii/bee-movie/README.md

 For people.
 We eat it.

-You don't have enough food of yo
+You don't have enough food of you